Value-added tax (VAT)

 Properties that benefited from an IMI exemption in the previous year are excluded from the taxable basis.

-The applicable rates are 0.4% for entities and 7.5% for urban properties owned by entities in tax havens.
+The applicable rates are 0.4% for corporations, 0.7% for individuals and undivided inheritances and 7.5% for urban properties owned by entities in tax havens.

 Construction and housing cooperatives are no longer AIMI exempt when they own, have the right of surface of, or the usufruct of, exclusively, properties intended for social housing or for rent-controlled apartments.

 On the other hand, the exclusion of taxation of properties that are exclusively intended for the construction of social housing or controlled-costs owned by construction and housing cooperatives or residents' associations is established.